The Best Time Of Year To Buy A House

-What’s It Like To Buy A House In The Winter?
+Buying A House In The Winter

 Potentially lower purchase prices aren’t the only savings.
 Real estate agents want to make sales during the slow periods and are more open to negotiating closing costs and commissions.

-Winter may also mean that you may have to navigate home searching and open houses in less-than-ideal weather, depending on which part of the county you live in.
+In general, there are fewer open houses in the winter.
+Winter may also mean that you may have to navigate house hunting and open houses in less-than-ideal weather, depending on which part of the country you live in.
 Even if snowstorms aren’t common in your area, you may not see a property in full bloom.
-You may pass on a home that might be beautiful in spring.
+You may pass on a home that’s beautiful in spring.

-There are fewer open houses in the winter.
 It's also hard to gauge the amount of natural light when the days are short.

 Your inspector may have difficulty determining the condition of the roof if it’s covered in snow, and they might not be able to test the AC unit because of the cold weather.

 One of the reasons sales inventory tends to increase when temperatures rise is because houses show better.
-Trees and flowers are in bloom, grass turns green again.
+Trees and flowers are in bloom, and grass turns green again.
 Houses look much better in the spring sunlight.

 If you commit to buying in the spring, prepare to move quickly.

-What About Buying In The Summer?
+Buying A House In The Summer

 The summer is still a busy buying season, but you can get a great deal if you’re willing to sit tight until the end of the summer.
 The market is full of battle-ready buyers in the early part of the season.
 Like spring, be ready to move quickly.